-There are three main types of licenses available for the Orchid Core VMS software: Trial, Core, and Fusion.
+Beginning in version 23.3, there are four main types of licenses available for the Orchid Core VMS software: Trial, Core, Fusion, and Hybrid.
 Each license type offers certain capabilities and restrictions.

-- Trial License - When installed on a Windows x86-64 server or a Linux x86-64 server, the Trial license will allow up to four cameras, and up to 128GB of video archives.
-The Trial version can also be linked to Orchid Fusion/Hybrid VMS. - When installed on a Linux ARM embedded server, the Trial license will allow unlimited cameras and archives, but cannot be linked to Orchid Fusion/Hybrid VMS. - Core License - The Core license offers unlimited archives, but will limit the number of cameras allowed and cannot be linked to Orchid Fusion/Hybrid VMS. - Fusion License - The Fusion license will limit the number of cameras allowed, but offers unlimited archives and can be linked to Orchid Fusion/Hybrid VMS.
+- Trial License - This is our default, out-of-the-box Orchid license. - When installed on a Windows x86-64 server or a Linux x86-64 server, the Trial license will allow up to four cameras, and up to 128GB of video archives.
+The Trial version can also be linked to an Orchid Fusion or an Orchid Hybrid VMS system. - When installed on a Linux ARM embedded server, the Trial license will now allow up to four cameras, and up to 128GB of video archives.
+This Trial license type does not support linking to an Orchid Fusion or Orchid Hybrid VMS system. - Core License - The Core license offers unlimited archives, but will limit the number of cameras allowed and cannot be linked to an Orchid Fusion or an Orchid Hybrid VMS.
+When a Core license expires, the Orchid software will continue to work, but you will not qualify for technical support or software upgrades. - Fusion License (for Orchid Core VMS) - The Fusion license is an Enterprise license.
+This license will limit the number of cameras allowed, but offers unlimited archives and can be linked to any of our management servers (including a Fusion server, a Hybrid server, or an Alto server).
+When the Fusion license expires, the Orchid server will continue to record, but you will no longer be able to connect to your management server, and you will no longer gualify for technical support or software upgrades. - Hybrid License (for Orchid Core VMS) - The Hybrid license is an Enterprise license.
+This license will limit the number of cameras allowed, but offers unlimited archives and can be linked to a Hybrid management server (only).
+When the Hybrid license expires, the Orchid server will continue to record, but you will no longer be able to connect to the Hybrid management server, and you will no longer qualify for technical support or software upgrades.